-With 36 Americans actively practicing some form of yoga, it’s clear that its benefits are well understood.
+With 36 Million Americans actively practicing some form of yoga, it’s clear that its benefits are well understood.
 Yoga is an excellent form of low-impact exercise that also improves overall strength and mobility.
 And while certain types can be quite strenuous, there’s plenty of room in the broad spectrum of yoga methods for seniors to join in.

 Here are some compelling reasons for seniors to consider taking up the practice of yoga: